Conorjbr/rock-paper-scissors/README.md

 ![Alt text](testing/responsive-test.jpg)

-This checks the website responsiveness at the following screen sizes Desktop 1600x992px scaled down to scale(0.3181) Laptop 1280x802px scaled down to scale(0.277) Tablet 768x1024px scaled down to scale(0.219) Mobile 320x480px scaled down to scale(0.219)
+This checks the website responsiveness at the following screen sizes Desktop 1600x992px scaled down to scale(0.3181) Laptop 1280x802px scaled down to scale(0.277) Tablet 768x1024px scaled down to scale(0.219) Mobile 320x480px scaled down to scale(0.219).

-Overall the responsiveness looked acceptable.
-I also checked all pages and manipulated screen size with the DevTools to check this and found results acceptable.
+Overall the responsiveness looked good to me.
+I also checked all pages and manipulated screen size with the DevTools to check this and found the results acceptable.

 Following peer review of my completed code with fellow students and my mentor.
-I realised that the responsiveness of my game page at 360px was in fact not acceptable and I modified styling of this page further to improve this and to ensure that scores area visible while playing the game on a small screen.
-I feel the responsiveness was then acceptable at the various screen sizes.
+I realised that the responsiveness of my game page at 360px was in fact not acceptable and I modified styling of this page further to improve this and to ensure that scores area is visible while playing the game on a small screen.
+I feel the responsiveness was then a lot better at the various screen sizes.

 ## Features